Ketterer Kunst - Success story of a family enterprise

 The following year, Robert Ketterer moved his art business to the present company building.
 The purpose-built "House of Art", right in the heart of the New Munich Trade Fair Center, offers 3,500 square meters on three floors, comprising an auction room, a large exhibition area and a lot of space for art from all over the world.
 On occasion of the opening, the world-renowned artist Armin Müller-Stahl exhibited his works.

-Today: German market leader and among the global top 15
+Today: German market leader in the global top 10

-35 hammer prices in the millions later, Ketterer Kunst has become manifest in its position as the leader in the German-language region and the EU - and, according to the artprice database, is the only family-owned company with the highest turnover in the top global Top 15.
+54 hammer prices in the millions later, Ketterer Kunst has become manifest in its position as the leader in the German-language region – and according to the artprice database, it is the only top-selling family-owned company in the top global Top 10.